 Though I was sceptical about Moore's ability to pull it off, I didn't expect a dénoument that I can only characterize as, well, a cheat.

 (Note: the following necessarily contains spoilers.
-Since I can't even recommend watching the episode, I don't think it matters, but stop reading now if you want to pass judgement yourself and have not yet seen the episode.)
+Since I can't even recommend watching the episode, I don't think it matters, but stop reading now if you want to pass judgement yourself.)

 In a nutshell, Battlestar Gallactica posits a society destroyed by its own creations, the Cylons.
 Cylons are robots who gained sentience and rebelled against their position as slaves; following a half-century of peace, the Cylons returned, destroying the Twelve Colonies with nuclear weapons, and leaving only 50,000 survivors out of the twelve planets.
 The series follows those survivors, who are both trying to escape from the Cylons, bent on finishing their extermination of the human race, and to find refuge on possibly mythical planet called "Earth".